-4: Maintaining Seal Check
+4: Maintaining Seal Check II

-Seal Check requires virtually no maintenance.
-Follow these simple guidelines to keep Seal Check operating at full efficiency.
+Seal Check II requires virtually no maintenance.
+Follow these simple guidelines to keep Seal Check II operating at full efficiency.

-Store Seal Check in the Pelican case with lid closed when not in use.
-Be sure the foam is not wet.
+Store Seal Check II in the Pelican case with lid closed when not in use.
+Be sure the system is not wet.